PACHA MANAS

 2020 > 2022

-At the center of the project is a complex and extremely important issue, which permeates the reality of women and about which it is increasingly urgent to talk more here in Brazil, as in the rest of the world: abortion and its criminalization.
+Pacha Manas tackles the theme of abortion and its criminalisation, a theme that permeates the reality of women and which is increasingly important to talk about here in Brazil, as in the rest of the world.

-Pacha Manas is an installation that pays homage to the victims of illegal abortions, women who lose their lives because they are not guaranteed a fundamental right to health and autonomy over their own bodies.
-A hanging garden, occupying a wall of the courtyard of the Goethe Institut, where vulva-shaped planting bags are installed, serving as shelter for traditional abortifacient plants, such as rute, melon of São Caetano, pennyroyal and parsley, among others.
+Pacha Manas is also an installation that pays homage to the victims of illegal abortions.
+Women who lose their lives because they are not guaranteed a fundamental right to health and autonomy over their own bodies.
+To not forget these women, we create a hanging garden, occupying a wall of the courtyard of the Goethe Institut, setting vulva-shaped planting bags which serve as shelter for traditional abortifacient plants, such as rute, melon of São Caetano, pennyroyal and parsley, among others.

 Pacha Manas is a book that gathers texts with multiple perspectives written by several Brazilian and non-Brazilian women, including the two artists.
-The book, edit by Editora Funilaria, invites to reflect on abortion, patriarchy, reproductive autonomy, care and traditional knowledge, among other topics.
+The book, edited by Editora Funilaria, invites reflection on abortion, patriarchy, reproductive autonomy, care and traditional knowledge, among other topics.

 Reading-performance tour: